Chemical and Physical Properties of Hybrid Nanoparticles

 Hybrid nanoparticles are composed of inorganic metallic core with either an organic or metal-organic outer shell.
 This along with their (sub)nanometer size, has promoted their exploration as components of nanoelectronics, biosensing schemes, photochemical applications, and as electrocatalysts.
 Understanding these systems can lead to advances in photochemical, electrochemical, and environmental technologies.

-Modeling Electrochemical and Heterogeneous Catalysis
+Modeling Electrochemical Processes

 Machine Learning for Molecular Materials